-- 6.3 You must avoid situations that would give rise to the appearance that a person or body is attempting to secure favourable treatment from you or from the Council, through the provision of gifts, benefits or hospitality of any kind to you or someone personally associated with you. - 6.4 A gift or benefit is deemed to have been accepted by you for the purposes of this Part, where it is received by you or someone personally associated with you.
+- 6.3 Council officials must avoid situations that would give rise to the appearance that a person or body is attempting to secure favourable treatment from the Council official or from Council, through the provision of gifts, benefits or hospitality of any kind to them or someone personally associated with them. - 6.4 A gift or benefit is deemed to have been accepted by a Council official for the purposes of this Part, where it is received by them or someone personally associated with them.